EndPointCorp/end-point-blog/2020/10/05/python-concurrency-asyncio-threading-users.html.md

 Contrasted with threads, asyncio coroutines may never be interrupted unless they explicitly yield the thread with `async` or `await` keywords.
 However, there is no guarantee that saying `async` or `await` will yield the thread to another task.

-The asyncio library is intended to be used for IO-bound applications such as high performance network servers, which spend much of their time waiting for the OS to send or receive data on a file descriptor or socket.
+The asyncio library is intended to be used for I/O-bound applications such as high performance network servers, which spend much of their time waiting for the OS to send or receive data on a file descriptor or socket.
 However, as we will see when applying asyncio to our toy concurrency example, it can be applied to otherwise pure and isolated Python code too.

 This example requires Python 3.7 for the `asyncio.run()` method.